pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 ## A distinct look and feel

 The brand is an all black design with a silver logo.
 The vans have them as does the company business card.
-This is reflected throughout the website whihc is responsive from mobile to desktop.
+This is reflected throughout the website which is responsive from mobile to desktop.

 ## SEO